Manohar6337/level-up/azure/README.md

 Each folder will create one the following:
 * Resource Group
-* Virtual Machine
-* Virtual Network
-* Subnet
-* VM Nic
+* Storage Account
-* Security group & association
-* Kubernetes secret
+* Storage Container

 ## Notes
 Each folder can be run and there should be no naming conflicts.